chandukenguva/TRAIN-BOOKING-APP/readme.txt

-RAILWAY RESERVATION SYSTEM IN C
+Train Booking_APP IN C
 --------------------------------

 Description:
 -------------
-This project is a console-based Railway Reservation System developed in C.
+This project is a console-based Train Booking APP developed in C.
 It allows users to sign up, sign in, book tickets, cancel tickets, and view booking or train details.
 Admins can manage train information.